jonayet/distributed-inventory/docs/architecture.md

 * **@platform/distribute-lock**
 Provides a central lock manager to orchrastrate underlying infrastructure in a distribute environment.

+* **@platform/logging**
+Provides a central infrastructure for logging.
 <br/><br/>

 ### Inventory service
-* **Controller**
+* **Controllers**
 Defines the endpoints with appropriate HTTP methods and uses Service to implement them

-* **Service**
+* **Services**
 Uses Inventory and Price repository and build the response

+* **Config**
+Provides service wide configuration.

 * **Price repository**
-Incorporates Caching layer, Price service and distributed lock to get/set the price data for a product
+Incorporates Caching layer, Price service and distributed lock to get/set the price data for a product.

 * **Inventory repository**
-Incorporates Caching layer, Persistence layer and distributed lock to get/set the inventory
+Incorporates Caching layer, Persistence layer and distributed lock to get/set the inventory.

 * **Pending orders repository**
-Incorporates Caching layer, Persistence layer and distributed lock to get/set the pending orders
+Incorporates Caching layer, Persistence layer and distributed lock to get/set the pending orders.

 * **Auth-Middleware**
-Defines the authentication middleware that guards endpoints agains unauthorized access
+Defines the authentication middleware that guards endpoints agains unauthorized access.

 * **Routes**
-Defines the endponts for the inventory services
+Defines the endponts for the inventory services.

 * **App**
-Incorporate express.js framework to start the http service
+Incorporate express.js framework to start the http service.
 <br/><br/>

 ### Inventory service flows